Subscribe to our Telegram channel for the latest stories and updates.

 No one talks about her but she’s very instrumental in the fight for independence.Professor Dr Shakila Parween Yacob, Department of History, Faculty of Arts & Social Sciences, University of Malaya to TRP.

-According to Professor Dr Shakila, the spirit of nationalism and freedom amongst Malaya’s Indian community were largely influenced by the independence movement in India itself.
+According to Professor Dr Shakila, the spirit of nationalism and freedom amongst Malaya’s Indian community was largely influenced by the independence movement in India itself.

 Once India gained independence in 1947, the Indian leaders in Malaya then focused on their new home’s freedom.